jimsgims/MyWebsite_IS117/readme.md

 [Project 2](https://jimsgims.github.io/MyWebsite_IS117/project2.html)

-This is a website used to host some work I've done for the class IS 117.
+This is a website used to host some work I've done for the class IS 117 at NJIT.

-Project 1 work is completed for the most part, and any updates for it would be for typo corrections or better formatting.
+### NEW:
+- Project 1 has had some modifications to its pages for more suitable reading.
+- A footer has been created for all pages

-Project 2 work is underway!
+- Project 2 is completed!

-Many implementations are thanks to Bootstrap 4!
+- The additional navbar for both project pages has been removed, and reimplemented into the main navbar.

+### Thanks to:
+- Bootstrap
+- W3Schools
+- StackOverflow forums